raleighlittles/UC_Employee_Salary_Data/README.md

 The UCOP assigned job titles for student types are odd.
 See `docs` for a list of them, but you can also just search "Academic Titles UCOP" to figure out what they mean.

-> Q2: Why are some of the first and last name fields missing ("*****") ?
+> Q3: Why are some of the first and last name fields missing ("*****") ?

-For privacy reasons, the UCOP database doesn't list the names of active students -- undergraduates or graduates.
+Due to [FERPA](https://en.wikipedia.org/wiki/Family_Educational_Rights_and_Privacy_Act) restrictions, the names of students (this includes both undergraduates and graduates!) names are censored.
 In the example CSV I listed you'll see that the titles are all student related.

 # Future/Roadmap